 The three Cs driving WFH and their impact on global cities

 But will we be heading back to the office?
 The pandemic’s effect on our working lives has been profound.
 It has certainly dispelled any myths around “shirking from home” with many companies finding that their employees can be just as, if not more, productive at home as in the office.
 The key question to answer is how damaging Covid-19 will be to long-term office demand.

 We think there are three primary forces working together and leading to market change: commuting, culture and Covid-19.
 Importantly, these three forces will play out differently in different global cities, making a nuanced picture for investors.

 Firstly, different countries have handled the pandemic with varying degrees of success so far.
 While many of us in Europe are experiencing a second lockdown, some Asian countries dealt with the virus very effectively.

 Cities that have contained the pandemic have seen less disruption to normal working patterns and therefore a more muted work from home (WFH) trend.
 By contrast, when the authorities’ handling of the pandemic has been less successful, the working from home trend has been more pronounced.
 London is a case in point here, along with New York.

-The popularity of working from home isn’t purely down to the spread of the virus.
+However, the popularity of working from home isn’t purely down to the spread of the virus.
 Commuting is also a crucial factor, in our view.

 But London office workers don’t just live in the city; many live in the surrounding suburbs and travel in via multiple modes of transport.
 Even those who do live fairly centrally often have long travel times given London’s low population density.
 Employees may be reluctant to return to offices due to the virus, but many also value the time and money freed up by the lack of commute.

 Meanwhile, other cities are more accessible by car, enabling commuters to avoid the risk of infection on public transport.
 We would point to some of the US Sun Belt cities here - Austin, Atlanta or Charlotte, for example - as well as some German cities.

 Our third force is culture.
 For cities such as London, the pandemic didn’t start the working from home trend; it accelerated a shift that was already happening.
 Modern office developments are no longer let on the basis of one desk for one employee; shared workspaces help employers save costs and employees embrace flexible working practices.
 Expensive, time-consuming commutes and a desire for better work-life balance were already seeing many office workers choose to work from home for a day or two per week.